A Tunisia Itinerary: the Perfect 2-4 Week Detailed Road Trip

 Tunisia, sandwiched between the Sahara Desert and the Mediterranean, is an enchanting land of contrasts.
 In the south, epic Sahara Desert landscapes stretch endlessly.
 Slow, sun-bleached island life beckons and ancient, fortified Berber villages dot the horizon.
 To the north, verdant, hilly farmland, scattered with sporadic Roman ruins, surround the metropolitan capital of Tunis.
-No matter where you visit, the energetic medina alleys buzz with souq vendors that rarely, if ever, see foreign tourists.
-Whether you’re in Tunisia to experience a little bit of north African Maghreb culture, explore a Star Wars filming location or chill on a beach, an adventure around Tunisia will not disappoint.

 This Tunisia itinerary will have you checking out the top sites across the country, regardless of your travel style.
-Whether on a strict budget or looking to splash out a little, both options result in a fantastic Tunisian holiday.
+Whether on a strict budget or looking to splash out a little, both options result in a fantastic Tunisian adventure.

 For a general introduction to travelling around Tunisia, including transport, money, accommodation, prices, sim cards, clothing, language, safety, Ramadan, seasons and more, check out our backpacking in Tunisia guide.